bixb922/crank-organ/doc-software/README.md

     W --> |Show log button| E[Event log]
 ```

 It's best to navigate the application using the buttons and the back button on the top of the page.
-S

-The home page is  menu page.
+The home page is the menu page.

 While music is playing, try to stay on the tune list and the performance page.
 The software is optimized so that these pages and their refresh does not interfere with the MIDI notes being played.
 All functions for playing music are included in these two pages.
 Other pages may interfere with playing music.